 The tax law states that for capital losses, you have to wait 31 days in between selling one investment and repurchasing it or a substantially similar security.
 Otherwise, you cannot deduct the loss on your tax return.

-Or you might not need to generate any outside cash.
+You might not need to generate any outside cash

 If that’s the case, then it might make sense to keep as much of your investments inside your Roth accounts as possible, and pay your taxes with outside cash.